 I can meet for an interview at any time that is convenient for you.
 My contact numbers are listed above.
 Thank you again for your consideration, and I hope to hear from soon.

-Before you submit that cover letter, double check your email address.
+Email cover letters are the way to go today.
+Before you submit that cover letter, double-check your email address.
 If it’s cutesy or risque, it’s time to replace it with a new one.
 Consider using your .edu address if you attended college, or get a professional Gmail address.
 Some combination of first name and last name is ideal.
 The initials are fine as well!